foxwallet/hc.foxwallet.com/blog/2022-03-21-foxwallet-your-safer-and-better-way-to-web3.md

 tags: [blog]
 ---

-## FoxWallet - Your Safer and Better Way to Web3
 Since its launch on 15th November 2021, FoxWallet has received extensive support from the community, with over 10,000 downloads and 40,000+ users across platforms.
 Over the past 4 months, our team has been upgrading and improving the product and collecting users' feedback.
 We are committed to making it a professional Web 3 tool that is safe, reliable, versatile, and user-friendly.

 ### Safer and more professional user experience